Become a Take Stock In Children Mentor

 Our success rate at Take Stock in Children is a result of a comprehensive approach provided by our program.
 One of the key and proven success factors is the role of the mentor.
 More and more people want to have a lasting, profound impact in their community.
 They understand that the commitment of becoming a mentor can change a child’s life while helping them grow personally.
 Can you remember adults who paid attention to you; who believed in you; and who guided you during your childhood?
 These individuals served as mentors.
 Wouldn’t you like to have someone think of you as their life-changing, trusted mentor?

 Where & When Does Mentoring Occur?

-Mentoring sessions range from 30-60 minutes and occur at a school near your home or workplace, during school hours.
-The days and times of mentoring sessions are arranged between the mentor and mentee depending on their individual schedules and classes.
+Mentoring sessions are about 30 minutes each week and occur at a school near your home or workplace, during school hours.
+The days and times of mentoring sessions are arranged between the mentor and mentee, depending on their individual schedules and classes.
 As a result, mentoring is convenient for both students and mentors.

 How Do I Become a Take Stock in Children Mentor?

 Take Stock in Children mentors learn the principles and guidelines of school-based, academic-focused mentoring.
 They participate in an orientation session and receive a manual that contains tools for addressing the general needs of their students: improving grades, preparing for college, career planning, and developing life skills.
 Please contact us if you are interested in changing a life over lunch or making a difference through mentoring!